Republic of Colombia

 2009 – Presidential Meeting on the sidelines of the World Economic Forum for Latin America in Rio de Janeiro (April 15)

-2009 – Visit of President Álvaro Uribe to Brazil-Brasilia (October 19)
+2009 – President Álvaro Uribe visits Brazil (Brasilia, October 19)

 2010 – President Juan Manuel Santos visits Brasilia (September 1)

 2010 – Agreement on Residence, Study and Work in Border Towns.
-Letter of Intent between Defense Ministries on the Program for the Production of KC-390Combat Aircraft.
+Letter of Intent between Defense Ministries on the Program for the Production of KC-390 Combat Aircraft.
 Cooperation Agreement between the Brazilian Federal Police and the Colombian National Police.
 Letter of Intent between Capes and the Colciências to foster cooperation between research groups

 2012 – Brazil was the country honored at the 25th Bogota Book Fair

-2012 – 14th Meeting of Neighborhood and Integration (Tabatinga, October 17-18)
+2012 – 14th Meeting of Neighborhood and Integration Commission (Tabatinga, October 17-18)

-2013 – 15th Meeting of Neighborhood and Integration (Leticia, October 21-23)
+2013 – 15th Meeting of the Neighborhood and Integration Commission (Leticia, October 21-23)

-2014 – 16th Meeting of Neighborhood and Integration (Brasilia, September 23-24)
+2014 – 16th Meeting of the Neighborhood and Integration Commission (Brasilia, September 23-24)

-2015 – 17th Meeting of Neighborhood Integration Brazil-Colombia (Bogotá, August 25)
+2015 – 17th Meeting of the Brazil-Colombia Neighborhood and Integration Commission (Bogota, August 25)